hadi-khamsi/Password-Breach-Monitor/README.md

 6. On the web page, enter the password you want to check and click the "Check Breach" button.

-7. he program will query the Pwned Passwords API and display the breach status of the password on the same webpage.
+7. The program will query the Pwned Passwords API and display the breach status of the password on the same webpage.

 ---